Qlab-UDel/qlab/analysis/gjt-web-analysis/README.md

 blast_age_path = '/Volumes/data-1/projects/blast/demographic_data/blast_ages.xlsx';
 ```
 ## Step 3.
-Create empty lists for the raw score, standard score, particpant IDs, number of hits, and number of false alarms.
+Create empty lists for the raw score, standard score, participant IDs, number of hits, and number of false alarms.
 The for loops in future steps will add values to these empty lists
 ## Step 4.
-Calculate the raw score for each particpant.
-Then, create a table containing the particpant ID, hit rate, and false alarm rate.
+Calculate the raw score for each participant.
+Then, create a table containing the participant ID, hit rate, and false alarm rate.
 ```
 %Combine scores
 scores=horzcat(string(ids), hits, false_alarms, a_prime_round);